nats-io/nats-connector-framework/README.md

 The NATS connector is provided to facilitate the bridging of NATS and other technologies with an easy to use plug-in framework.
 General application tasks and NATS connectivity are implemented, allowing a developer to focus on integration rather than application development tasks.
 The java platform was chosen as to reach as many technologies as possible.

-Some plug-ins will be provided and maintained by Apcera.
+Some connector types will be provided and maintained by Apcera.

 Documentation can be found [here](http://nats-io.github.io/nats-connector).